FlowFuse/node-red-dashboard/docs/contributing/index.md

 ### `/nodes`

-Contains the files each node withat define each of the Node-RED nodes that make up the Dashboard 2.0 node set.
+Contains the files that define each of the Node-RED nodes that make up the Dashboard 2.0 node set.
 You can read more about writing nodes for Node-RED [here](https://nodered.org/docs/creating-nodes/first-node).

 ### `/ui`